We Fight to Force Businesses to Change

 Why does it matter what a court declares?
 When a Court issues a “declaratory judgment” in one of our consumer cases, it is declaring that a company engaged in conduct that violates one or more Ohio consumer protection laws.
 These court declarations are then sent to the Ohio Attorney General’s Office, where they are included in a searchable database.
 Once they are put into the database, all companies doing business with consumers are prohibited from engaging in the same bad conduct.
 This helps to protect all consumers from all companies in Ohio, not just the specific company involved in the case.

 It Is Important to Research the Businesses Before You Use Them.

 Before hiring a construction contractor, shopping at a car dealership, buying a home warranty, or making a big purchase, it is worth looking up information about the business online.
 Just because they can afford radio or TV commercials does not mean that they are any good.
 We have sued plenty of “reputable” contractors, and businesses who claim they’ve “never been sued before” for some awful conduct.
 While getting a referral to a business from a trusted friend or family member may be a good start, it is important to check on these businesses yourself.

 You should check reviews not only with the Better Business Bureau, but also to search for complaints with the Ohio Attorney General and local common pleas courts.
 Over time, we will add more publicly available information to this page about contractors and other businesses, so that consumers can hear more information before they decide to hire them.

-Just because a business appears on this page does not mean they are a bad business or do bad work, and Myers Law and its attorneys are not passing any judgment on these businesses.
+Just because a business appears on this page does not mean they are a bad business or do bad work, and neither Myers Law nor any staff or attorneys at Myers Law are passing any judgment on these businesses.
 Judges and juries will pass judgments.
 We merely aim to provide some additional, publicly available information about these businesses that consumers may find useful, or may want to know.